blockchainapis/docs/docs/tutorial/getting-started/getting-started.md

 The amount of tokenIn that we are selling.
 Here we have put `1 * 10**18` because we want to sell 1ETH.

-We have added `10**18` because the wrapped ETH token have 18 decimals.
+We have added `10**18` because the wrapped ETH token has 18 decimals.

 If you are willing to know the decimal of a token you can follow this tutorial: [How to get the decimals of a token](/docs/tutorial/tokens/get-token-decimals)